konsensusnetwork/TGB_NL/_1.translation/TGB_NL_P1.md

 [64]: ​Keynes, Tract, 164.

 [65]: ​Friedrich A. Hayek, 'Monetary Nationalism and International Stability', in The Collected Works of F.A.
 Hayek, Good Money: part II, ed.
-Stephen Kresge : 55.
+Stephen Kresge: 55.

 [66]: ​Hayek, 'Monetary Nationalism', 55--56.